 Maryland allows drivers to track their points by ordering their driving record through the MVA; however, many drivers aren’t aware of their status until it is too late.

-Penalties for Driving With a Suspended or Revoked License
+Penalties for Driving With a Suspended License

 Those caught driving with a suspended or revoked license will be arrested and charged with a misdemeanor offense.